k4cg/nichtparasoup/python-package/README.md

 ---

-At our hackspace [k4cg](https://k4cg.org) we use it since years now.
+At our hackspace [k4cg](https://k4cg.org) we've been use it for years now.
-It turns out to be a very non-invasive way of entertaining a crowd of nerds without having the noise and interruptions of videos or other stuff.
+It has proven to be a very non-invasive way of entertaining a crowd of nerds without having the noise and interruptions of videos or other stuff.

 Here is what it looks like in your browser